tsani/jerrington.me/posts/2020-09-12-dynamic-programming-haskell.md

 (x, y) `inDangerOf` (qx, qy) = x == qx || y == qy || (qx - x)^2 == (qy - y)^2
 ```

-Now we can loop back to the game plan: place a queen on every `Empty` tile in a
+Now we can loop back to the game plan: place a queen on every `Safe` tile in a
 board to generate new boards.

 ```